natew/reactor-demo/README.md

 Demo isomorphic app using [reactor-core](https://github.com/natew/reactor-core) and [React](https://github.com/facebook/react).

+**Warning**: This is mostly a playground, I'm breaking things often!

 Shows how reactor-core helps simplify putting together the core pieces (async components, pages, routing, pushState).
 Adds in webpack, bower, and a simple api server to demo some of reacts abilities.

 ## Installation